wayne930242/blog-source/source/_drafts/blades-in-the-dark-srd.md

 You can use the magnitude of an entity or power as a dice pool for a **fortune roll** to see how much effect it has, if it’s not obvious or certain.

-> A sea demon summons a crushing wave at the canal dock where the PCs are landing their boat.
+> A sea demon summons a crushing wave at the canal dock where the PC 們are landing their boat.
 How badly does this damage the vessel and the crew?
 Obviously it’s gonna be bad for them, but are they merely sinking or are they immediately wrecked and sunk?
 The GM makes a fortune roll using 6d (the magnitude of the demon).
 On a <span class="game-term">1-3</span>, the wave has only little effect (for a huge wave), causing the craft to take on water and begin sinking.
 On a <span class="game-term">4-5</span>, the wave has reduced effect, fully swamping the boat and throwing some of the characters and their cargo overboard.
 On a <span class="game-term">6</span>, the wave has full effect, immediately sinking the boat and dragging the crew and cargo under.
 On a <span class="game-term">關鍵</span>, the boat is sunk, and also the crew and cargo are badly harmed by flying debris and the crushing force of the wave.

 You can add levels of magnitude together to describe a combination of effects, or simply focus on one key feature for the magnitude assessment, ignoring other elements, even if they’re on the magnitude scale.
 They’re not _always_ additive.